North Shore, California: Spanish Explorers

-In 1815, Spanish missionaries began to make the long journey from the San Gabriel Mission to collect salt from brine pools near the Salton sink known as the evaporating ancient Lake Cahuilla, near the town of North Shore.
-This practice went on until the 1840s; the salt journeys were referenced at the time as Jornadas de las Saladas.
+Beginning in 1815, Spanish missions throughout Alta California collectively recruited soldiers to begin a long journey from the Pueblo of Los Angeles to collect salt from brine pools at the Salton sink known as the evaporating ancient Lake Cahuilla.
+The Spanish would collect salt near the Salton salt marshes (close to North Shore).
+This practice went on yearly until the 1830s; the salt journeys were referenced at the time as Jornadas de Sal.

 Mexican Era / Romero Expedition

-In December 1823, under orders from the Mexican emperor Agustín de Iturbide in Mexico City to reopen a land route (closed by an Indian Revolt in 1871) from Alta California to Sonora, Captain José Romero and José María Estudillo documented the first recorded European expedition into the Coachella Valley.
-They use the Halchidoma Trail and are escorted by the Cahuilla to Dos Palmas Spring, reaching it on December 31, 1823.
-They camp for four days before advancing eastward past the Cahuilla Lands.
-Romero's party returns to the Coachella Valley after getting lost near Palen Lake.
+In December 1823, under imperial orders from The Emperor and Governor to re-open a route from Alta California to Sonora, Captain José Romero and Lieutenant José María Estudillo led the first recorded European expedition into the Coachella Valley.
+They used the Cahuilla-Halchidhoma Trail and were escorted by the Cahuilla to Dos Palmas, reaching it on December 30, 1823.
+They camped for four days before advancing eastward past the Cahuilla Lands.
+Romero's party returned to the Coachella Valley after their Indian guides, unfamiliar with the area, led them astray near Palen Lake.